andreluciani/sql-orm-examples/index.md

 #### CRUD with `GORM`

-- The code will be structered as follows:
+- The code will be structured as follows:

 ```
 .